the silence of lightning profound

 I hold the space for her, my beloved friend in her grief

-It is dark, and she floats from room to room like an agitated wraith, unable to rest
+It is dark, and she floats from room to room like an agitated wraith,

 I lie in the dark, watching, holding the space